presslabs/cobalt/docs/planning/environment.md

 - 1 ETCD docker container with just one server in the quorum (for speed)
 - 3 Cobalt containers that act as a storage / api providers.
 These containers should have BTRFS and NFS on them.

-**Cases:**
+#### Cases

-1. ETCD down (at start / during runtime)
+- ETCD down (at start / during runtime)
-    * any API call
+  - any API call
-    * Engine lease expiration (none should remain)
+  - Engine lease expiration (none should remain)
-    * Agent still runs, no changes
+  - Agent still runs, no changes
-2. Agent down
+- Agent down
-    * Volume present, changes in ETCD
+  - Volume present, changes in ETCD
-    * Volume not present, scheduled for this agent but gone down -> reschedule
+  - Volume not present, scheduled for this agent but gone down -> reschedule
-3. Engine leader down
+- Engine leader down
-    * Another takes its place and schedules (Only engine down, agent still has heartbeat)
+  - Another takes its place and schedules (Only engine down, agent still has heartbeat)
-4. NFS export created / modified
+- NFS export created / modified
-    * permission changes do consumers get affected -> mount destroyed / recreated
+  - permission changes do consumers get affected -> mount destroyed / recreated
-    * Volume moved to another machine notify and remount
+  - Volume moved to another machine notify and remount

 ## Volumes